 Instructions

-- Fill the sink or bowl with lukewarm water.
+- Prepare the bath: Fill your sink or bowl with lukewarm water.

-- Add two tablespoons of baby shampoo or hair conditioner.
+- Add the relaxer: Mix in two tablespoons of baby shampoo or hair conditioner.
+This helps soften the fibers so they stretch easier.

 Wool Clothing

-Wool is super absorbent, which makes it really easy to shrink.
-But hey, this method will help to unshrink your favorite cozy wool sweaters.
+Wool is super absorbent and sensitive to agitation, making it very easy to shrink.
+This process is similar to “blocking” a knitted item.
+It helps unshrink your favorite cozy wool sweaters.

 What You Need